-What is Maryland's franchise tax?
+What is the Maryland franchise tax?

 Who must file Maryland’s franchise tax?